 It's very important to know about the risks of installing blockchain.

 Immutability and openness of data are crucial aspects of security and reliability.
-They are regulating privacy conflicts with these two points.
+Regulating privacy conflicts with these two points.

 However, once entered, data cannot be removed from a blockchain.
 It's unclear if this technology can protect patient privacy.